kyoh86/appenv/README.md

 - Keyring
 - Envar (environment variable)

-Each properties can store to / be loaded from multiple `Store` like `YAML`, `Keyring` and `Envar`.
+Each option can store to / be loaded from multiple `Store` like `YAML`, `Keyring` and `Envar`.

 ```go